broadinstitute/wfl/docs/md/sink.md

     ]
     "Update the internal state of the `sink`, consuming objects from the upstream `Queue`, performing any external effects as required.
-     Notes:
-     - The `Sink` and `Queue` are parameterised types and the `Queue`'s parameterisation must be convertible to the `Sink`s.
+     Implementations should avoid maintaining in-memory state and making long- running external calls, favouring internal queues to manage such tasks asynchronously between invocations.
+Note that The `Sink` and `Queue` are parameterised types and the `Queue`'s parameterisation must be convertible to the `Sink`s. "))
-     - Where possible, `Sink` implementations should minimise blocking and use an internal queue to schedule and manage long-running computations."))
 ```

-!!! info
+!!! note
-    The `Sink` protocol is currently implemented by the `update-sink!`
+    The `Sink` protocol is implemented by the `update-sink!` multimethod.
+It's
-    multimethod.
+    documented thus as a means of differentiating the in-memory data model from
+    the metadata a user sees.

 To be used in a workload, a `Sink` implementation should satisfy the processing
 `stage` protocol and the `to-edn` multimethod in addition to the following